+When your blog articles meet the quality and SEO standards, it’s time to give them an internal link boost.
 But how do you do internal linking properly and where do you even get started?
 Let’s show you how you can make some quick wins with internal links.

 I’ve worked in marketing for long enough to know what “internal linking” means for most SEO/marketing managers and business owners.
 They will write up a new blog post, insert some links to their landing pages and older blog posts, hit publish and call it a day.

 The only way to make this strategy work is to constantly build new external backlinks to your newly written post.
 That way, the older posts that you linked to (internally) will get a boost as well.
 This is a poor long-term strategy because you have to rely on a constant flow of new backlinks to your new content.
 It’s not only impractical, but it can also get pretty expensive.

 The better way to go about internal linking is to the opposite – visit your older blog posts (that already have a good number of external backlinks) and put links in them – to your newly published content.